Skip to content

 Conduit Debt Obligation

 A debt instrument issued by a debt holder, in the name of a state agency (the issuer) to a specific third party (the third-party obligor), outside of the issuer’s financial reporting state agency, for the purpose of providing capital financing.
 The third party is primarily liable for the repayment of the debt instrument.
+Guidance is issued in GASB 91.

 Contract Combinations